XPing365/xping365-sdk/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For more examples, please refer to the `Samples` folder in this repository._
+The `samples` folder in this repository contains various examples of how to use XPing 365 for your testing needs.
+For a comprehensive guide on how to install, configure, and customize XPing 365, please refer to the documentation website available at [xping365.github.io/xping365-sdk](https://xping365.github.io/xping365-sdk/index.html).

 <p align="right">(<a href="#top">back to top</a>)</p>